beejjorgensen/bgnet/src/bgnet.md

 makes you feel better.

-(Also, this whole \index{sigaction()@\texttt{sigaction()}} `sigaction()` thing might be new to you—that's ok.
+(Also, this whole \index{sigaction()@\texttt{sigaction()}} `sigaction()` thing might be new to you---that's ok.
 The code that's there is responsible for reaping
 \index{zombie process} zombie processes that appear as the `fork()`ed child processes exit.
 If you make lots of zombies and don't reap them, your system administrator will become agitated.)